ZEPBOUND- tirzepatide injection, solution

 Treatment with ZEPBOUND and GLP-1 receptor agonists is associated with an increased occurrence of acute gallbladder disease.

-In clinical trials of ZEPBOUND, cholelithiasis was reported in 1.1% of ZEPBOUND-treated patients and 1% of placebo-treated patients, cholecystitis was reported in 0.7% of ZEPBOUND-treated patients and 0.2% of placebo-treated patients, and cholecystectomy was reported in 0.2% of ZEPBOUND-treated patients and no placebo-treated patients.
+In a pool of two ZEPBOUND clinical trials (Studies 1 and 2), cholelithiasis was reported in 1.1% of ZEPBOUND-treated patients and 1% of placebo-treated patients, cholecystitis was reported in 0.7% of ZEPBOUND-treated patients and 0.2% of placebo-treated patients, and cholecystectomy was reported in 0.2% of ZEPBOUND-treated patients and no placebo-treated patients.
 Acute gallbladder events were associated with weight reduction.
 If cholecystitis is suspected, gallbladder diagnostic studies and appropriate clinical follow-up are indicated.

 Acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with GLP-1 receptor agonists or tirzepatide.

 In clinical trials of tirzepatide for a different indication, 14 events of acute pancreatitis were confirmed by adjudication in 13 tirzepatide-treated patients (0.23 patients per 100 years of exposure) versus 3 events in 3 comparator-treated patients (0.11 patients per 100 years of exposure).
-In ZEPBOUND clinical trials, 0.2% of ZEPBOUND-treated patients had acute pancreatitis confirmed by adjudication (0.14 patients per 100 years of exposure) versus 0.2% of placebo-treated patients (0.15 patients per 100 years of exposure).
+In a pool of two ZEPBOUND clinical trials (Studies 1 and 2), 0.2% of ZEPBOUND-treated patients had acute pancreatitis confirmed by adjudication (0.14 patients per 100 years of exposure) versus 0.2% of placebo-treated patients (0.15 patients per 100 years of exposure).
 ZEPBOUND has not been studied in patients with a prior history of pancreatitis.
 It is unknown if patients with a history of pancreatitis are at higher risk for development of pancreatitis on ZEPBOUND.

 After initiation of ZEPBOUND, observe patients carefully for signs and symptoms of pancreatitis (including persistent severe abdominal pain, sometimes radiating to the back, which may or may not be accompanied by vomiting).
 If pancreatitis is suspected, discontinue ZEPBOUND and initiate appropriate management.
 If the diagnosis of pancreatitis is confirmed, ZEPBOUND should not be restarted.

 There have been postmarketing reports of serious hypersensitivity reactions (e.g., anaphylaxis, angioedema) in patients treated with tirzepatide.
-In ZEPBOUND clinical trials, 0.1% of ZEPBOUND-treated patients had severe hypersensitivity reactions compared to no placebo-treated patients.
+In a pool of two ZEPBOUND clinical trials (Studies 1 and 2), 0.1% of ZEPBOUND-treated patients had severe hypersensitivity reactions compared to no placebo-treated patients.
 If hypersensitivity reactions occur, advise patients to promptly seek medical attention and discontinue use of ZEPBOUND.
 Do not use in patients with a previous serious hypersensitivity reaction to tirzepatide or any of the excipients in ZEPBOUND [see Contraindications (4) and Adverse Reactions (6.2)].

 Serious hypersensitivity reactions, including anaphylaxis and angioedema, have been reported with GLP-1 receptor agonists.
 Use caution in patients with a history of angioedema or anaphylaxis with a GLP-1 receptor agonist because it is unknown whether such patients will be predisposed to these reactions with ZEPBOUND.